 OpenVMS x86-64 applications may use the x87 registers though there is little reason to do so.
-Packed, single- and double-precision floating-point operations are usually performed in the SSE registers, while the 80-bit extended-precision floating-point format is not supported by the OpenVMS compilers or run-times.
+Packed, single- and double-precision floating-point operations are usually performed in the SSE registers, while the 80-bit extended-precision floating-point format is not supported by the OpenVMS compilers or runtimes.

-The calling standard defines the usage of the OpenVMS x86-64 FPU floating-point registers as listed in Table 2.12.
+The calling standard defines the usage of the OpenVMS x86-64 FPU floating-point registers as listed in Table 2.12, "x87 Register Usage".